 Catch and Release

 It is important to note that recent studies on striped bass indicate catch and release of fish over 15 inches rarely results in a fish that will survive the trauma and stress of being caught.
-Large stripers fight so hard while being brought to the boat that as many as two-thirds of those caught and turned loose during the summer die shortly after being returned to the water, even if they look like they are in good shape when put back.
+Catch and release of stripers over the legal size is not permitted on Lake Cumberland since it is a nonreproductive lake and requires stocking of stripers each year.† Large stripers fight so hard while being brought to the boat that as many as two-thirds of those caught and turned loose during the summer die shortly after being returned to the water, even if they look like they are in good shape when put back.
 Anglers should discontinue fishing for rockfish upon taking a limit to prevent hooking mortality.

 If you have never taken advantage of fishing for this powerful trophy fish, you should make plans to do so now.
 It's a fight you will remember for a lifetime.